magsaram/Typemaster-pre-launch-landing-page/README.md

 # Typemaster-pre-launch-landing-page
 This is challenge from Frontend Mentor site.
 Flexboxes and positions - this project is full of them.
-There was great practise!
+This was great practise!

 https://magsaram.github.io/Typemaster-pre-launch-landing-page/